 Learn Basic First Aid

 If you’re traveling on your own, consider learning basic first aid before you go.
 Wilderness First Aid classes take place around the country and will help you know what to do if something happens, and even better, how to prevent accidents from happening.
 If someone gets cut with their pocket knife cutting cheese, what do you do?
 If your hiking buddy spills boiling water on the skin, it could end up as a serious burn.
 What do you do—and just as importantly—how do you prevent these things from happening?
-A Wilderness First Aid course will help you and your expedition partners know what to avoid, and how to treat potential injuries, in order to have a safe trip.
+A Wilderness First Aid course will help you and your expedition partners know what to avoid, and how to treat potential injuries, in order to reduce your risk of injury and have a great trip.

 Leave No Trace